 I know that many may be suddenly struck by a sense of guilt or inadequacy when they read or hear that it is God’s will that His people be Holy, however, that does not change the fact that genuine Christians will be both saved eternally and are changed temporally by the working of the Holy Spirit in them.
 God regenerated them at salvation so they are new creations.
 Are they automatically in sinless perfection then?
 No!
 That is why we should not become discouraged from this walk simply because we struggle with sin.
 All Christians sin.
 That is why God gave us 1 John 1:5-10.

-5 This is the message we have heard from him and proclaim to you, that God is light, and in him is no darkness at all.
-6 If we say we have fellowship with him while we walk in darkness, we lie and do not practice the truth.
-7 But if we walk in the light, as he is in the light, we have fellowship with one another, and the blood of Jesus his Son cleanses us from all sin.8 If we say we have no sin, we deceive ourselves, and the truth is not in us.
-9 If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.
-10 If we say we have not sinned, we make him a liar, and his word is not in us.
-(1 John 5-10 ESV)
+5 This is the message we have heard from Him and announce to you, that God is Light, and in Him there is no darkness at all.
+6 If we say that we have fellowship with Him and yet walk in the darkness, we lie and do not practice the truth; 7 but if we walk in the Light as He Himself is in the Light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from all sin.
+8 If we say that we have no sin, we are deceiving ourselves and the truth is not in us.
+9 If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness.
+10 If we say that we have not sinned, we make Him a liar and His word is not in us.
+1 John 1:5-10 (NASB)

 How does this Holiness grow in us then?
 First, God commands that we be holy.

-1 Finally, then, brothers, we ask and urge you in the Lord Jesus, that as you received from us how you ought to live and to please God, just as you are doing, that you do so more and more.
-2 For you know what instructions we gave you through the Lord Jesus.
-3 For this is the will of God, your sanctification: that you abstain from sexual immorality; 4 that each one of you know how to control his own body in holiness and honor, 5 not in the passion of lust like the Gentiles who do not know God; 6 that no one transgress and wrong his brother in this matter, because the Lord is an avenger in all these things, as we told you beforehand and solemnly warned you.
-7 For God has not called us for impurity, but in holiness.
-8 Therefore whoever disregards this, disregards not man but God, who gives his Holy Spirit to you.
-(1 Thessalonians 4:1-8 ESV)
+1 Finally then, brethren, we request and exhort you in the Lord Jesus, that as you received from us instruction as to how you ought to walk and please God (just as you actually do walk), that you excel still more.
+2 For you know what commandments we gave you by the authority of the Lord Jesus.
+3 For this is the will of God, your sanctification; that is, that you abstain from sexual immorality; 4 that each of you know how to possess his own vessel in sanctification and honor, 5 not in lustful passion, like the Gentiles who do not know God; 6 and that no man transgress and defraud his brother in the matter because the Lord is the avenger in all these things, just as we also told you before and solemnly warned you.
+7 For God has not called us for the purpose of impurity, but in sanctification.
+8 So, he who rejects this is not rejecting man but the God who gives His Holy Spirit to you.
+1 Thessalonians 4:1-8 (NASB)

 Since God has commanded that we be Holy, and He knows we cannot be Holy outside of His grace, He gives His Holy Spirit to us.
 Holiness is commanded and willed by God.
 Christ requires it and all the Scriptures call for it.
 Our sanctification is what accomplishes this.
 That is why it is imperative that we do not flee from our Lord’s discipline.
 Holiness is the goal of our redemption.
 It is the object of our new creation.
 We are still in this life in this body of flesh so that we may grow up into Christlikeness.
 Holiness is genuinely necessary for our final salvation.
 Why?
 It is a sign and expression of the reality of our faith and repentance.
 It is also the fruit of our acceptance of God’s ultimate purpose.
 Notice, that the one who is on this narrow way lines up their purpose with His.
 They do not try to conform God to themselves, but conform to Him and His purposes.